-See also: Gold, Guns and Grandeur–The West.
+Learn More: Gold, Guns and Grandeur–The West

 But these wagons weren’t only used for shipping goods; they were a major part of colonial migration.
 An ancient pathway that the Indians called “Jonontore” and the colonists eventually called “the Great Wagon Road” stretched from Philadelphia through Virginia’s Shenandoah Valley and on to Augusta, Georgia.
 Between 1700 and 1775, some 100,000 German and Scots-Irish immigrant settlers made their journey southwestward along the Western Appalachian foothills using this road, seeking land on the colonial frontier.

 In North Carolina, for example, the population rose from approximately 35,000 to almost 210,000 people.
 Today, Interstate highway 81 runs along a good part of the route, and the settlements grew like a strand of beads along the roadway.